M-Abdullah03/MouselessC/README.md

 # Mouseless

-Mouseless is a C++ project that provides an overlay for keyboard-based mouse control.
+Mouseless is a C++ project that provides an overlay for keyboard-based mouse control mainly for Windows.
 Inspired by the Mac Version by the same name by [croian](https://github.com/croian)

 ## Features